Introduction

 The head is still not following the bones properly.

-This is due to the fact that the eyes and nose have been painted with weights other than the head bone.
+This is due to the fact that the eyes and nose have been painted with a different weight than the head bone’s.

 If you look at the weight status of Bone.002 (neck bone), you will see that the eyes and nose have been painted green as shown below.